laurakuhner/docs/documentation/Windows_Installation.md

 ### Install Android Studio ##
 Install the [latest Android Studio for Windows](http://developer.android.com/sdk/installing/studio.html) on your system.

-Known issue: On some Windows systems, the launcher script does not find where Java is installed.
-If you encounter this problem, you need to set an environment variable indicating the correct location.
-Select Start menu > Computer > System Properties > Advanced System Properties.
-Then open Advanced tab > Environment Variables and add a new system variable JAVA_HOME that points to your JDK folder, for example C:\Program Files\Java\jdk1.7.0_21.

 >*Known issue:* On some Windows systems, the launcher script does not find where Java is installed.

 >If you encounter this problem, you need to set an environment variable indicating the correct location.
 Select **Start menu > Computer > System Properties > Advanced System Properties**.
 Then open **Advanced tab > Environment Variables** and add a new system variable **JAVA_HOME** that points to your JDK folder, for example C:\Program Files\Java\jdk1.7.0_21.